askST Jobs: How do you ask for more responsibilities at work?

 Mr Wee said: “This requires discussing with bosses to seek clarification on the purpose of the additional responsibilities, and how they can add value to your career.”

-He also shared that setting Smart, Measurable, Achievable, Relevant and Time-bound (Smart) goals with bosses in addition to “detailing down achievements and new responsibilities” will allow for your progress to be monitored and recognised.
+He also shared that setting Specific, Measurable, Achievable, Relevant and Time-bound (Smart) goals with bosses in addition to “detailing down achievements and new responsibilities” will allow for your progress to be monitored and recognised.

 Mr Heng suggested three steps that employees should take to allow for an effective discussion.